We actually help you build out marketing.

 Our fund has lots of marketing leaders as LPs.
 They're available for questions, referrals, & recommendations too.

-Plus founders, operators, and 50+ marketers with leadership experience at B2B Startups including Airtable, Alloy, AngelList, Asana, Atlassian, Box, Carta, Dropbox, Flexport, Glassdoor, Oyster, Plaid, Slack, Splunk, Wealthfront.
+Plus founders, operators, and 50+ marketers with leadership experience at B2B Startups including Airtable, Alloy, AngelList, Asana, Atlassian, Box, Carta, Dropbox, Flexport, Glassdoor, Mode, Oyster, Plaid, Slack, Splunk, Wealthfront.

 We've worked at some of the most successful SaaS companies over the last 15 years, building marketing and operations teams.